Your ebook disclaimer and copyright page are two important things you probably don’t think much about as an author.

 Protecting Yourself as an Author

-After spending all the weeks, months, or even years producing your new eBook, you’re probably super excited to click that “publish” button and make it go live.
+After spending all the weeks, months, or even years producing your new eBook (by the way, you can save tons of stress and time with this resource), you’re probably super excited to click that “publish” button and make it go live.
 But doing so without doing your proper due diligence would be a BIG mistake!

 Many new authors don’t realize just how much liability they could be taking on when they publish their work, whether its fictional or nonfiction and no matter the niche.
 And, aside from including a disclaimer that protects you from being liable to your readers, you also need to include a proper copyright notice so no one steals your hard work.